SMSF Custodian Bare Trust Deed

 Property development in an SMSF is a minefield.
 It often breaches the “Sole Purpose Test” and “Replacement Asset” rules.

 Our Bare Cusodian Deed is engineered explicitly for passive investment.
 By restricting the Trustee to holding the asset, we protect the SMSF from being deemed a “business.”
-This helps ensure your fund remains a compliant superannuation fund and continues to enjoy the concessional 15% tax rate.
+This helps ensure your fund remains compliant and continues to enjoy the concessional 15% tax rate.

 How to escape double stamp duty on an SMSF Bare Trust Deed